laloptk/questions-blocks/README.md

 ## TO DO (first phase)

-1. Refactor the "True or false" block (The Edit.js and frontend.js) to extract reusable functions and components, and make those components and function available to the other blocks.
+1. ~~Refactor the "True or false" block (The Edit.js and frontend.js) to extract reusable functions and components, and make those components and function available to the other blocks.~~
-1. Check and improve the architecture of the plugin.
-I'm happy with the current architecture, but there is some inconsistencies and other things that can be better.
+1. ~~Check and improve the architecture of the plugin.
+I'm happy with the current architecture, but there is some inconsistencies and other things that can be better.~~
-1. Once 1 and 2 are ready, start building the other question blocks.
+1. ~~Once 1 and 2 are ready, start building the other question blocks.~~
+1. Write the code for the front end part of the blocks

 ## Installation